PHY2203H F SPECIALIZED

 Quantum Optics I

 PHY2203 explores atom-photon interactions on a semi-classical treatment.
 How does a quantum system respond to a classical drive field?
 We begin by discussing why an atom driven by an optical field reduces to a dipole interaction Hamiltonian.
 The atom-photon problem can then be mapped onto the problem of a spin one-half electron in a magnetic field, since both are driven two-level quantum systems.
 We develop the Bloch equations, Rabi oscillations, and magnetic resonance.
 Returning to the optical regime, damping is necessary, and thus a treatment using density matrices.
 Dynamics of the density operator are described by the Optical Bloch Equations, with which one can understand a wide range of current experiments in AMO (atomic, molecular, and optical) physics and solid-state physics.
 These quantum dynamics are contrasted to classical (Lorentz-model) dynamics, such as quantum saturation.
 In the context of a diagonalized atom-photon Hamiltonian, we discuss inversion, dressed states and light shifts.
 Applications of this foundational material include electromagnetically induced transparency, slow light, dark states, and laser cooling.
-Time permitting, we will introduce some basic features of the quantum theory of light, including non-classical states of light, and two-photon interference.

 The material presented will assume mastery of quantum mechanics at the advanced undergraduate level -- including time-dependent perturbation theory, density matrices, central potential problems, operator treatment of the simple harmonic oscillator, and additional of angular momenta.
 Advanced undergraduate electricity and magnetism is also important -- solutions to the wave equation, polarization, and radiation.
 We will refer to topics in statistical mechanics that include the Bose-Einstein distribution, equipartition, black-body radiation, and the Maxwell-Boltzmann distribution.